Carrum Downs: Retail areas

 Carrum Downs is serviced by three shopping precincts, with a fourth bordering the suburb in neighbouring Seaford.
-The Carrum Downs Regional Shopping Centre is located on Hall Road in the centre of the suburb and is home to banks, a Woolworths Supermarket, a post office, chemist, newsagency plus 40 other shops including liquor shops, clothing stores, fast food outlets, restaurants and real estate agents.
-During 2014 a smaller format Bunnings store has opened to combat the opening of Masters just down the road while a full Bunnings Warehouse is under construction nearby to open during 2015.
-In early 2015 development began at the eastern end of the shopping centre of a substantial extension housing a KMart speciality store.
+The Carrum Downs Regional Shopping Centre is located on Hall Road in the centre of the suburb and is home to banks, Woolworths Supermarket, a post office, chemist, newsagency plus 40 other shops including liquor shops, clothing stores, fast food outlets, restaurants and real estate agents.
+During 2014 a smaller format Bunnings store has opened to combat the opening of Masters just down the road.
+A full Bunnings Warehouse opened in 2015 at Frankston/Dandenong Road.
+In early 2015 development began at the eastern end of the shopping centre of a substantial extension housing a Kmart specialty store.

-During October and November 2014 a McDonald's store was being constructed on a section of the car park fronting Hall Road.
+During October and November 2014 a McDonald's store was constructed.

-The Local Village @ Carrum Downs is located on the Dandenong-Frankston Road and comprises approximately 12 shops including an IGA supermarket, restaurant, bakery, fast food shops, doctors office and pharmacy.
-Directly opposite the precinct is another small retail / business park.
+The Local Village @ Carrum Downs is located on the Dandenong-Frankston Road and comprises approximately 12 shops including an IGA supermarket, restaurant, bakery, fast food shops, doctor's office and pharmacy.
+Directly opposite the precinct is another small retail/business park.

-The third shopping precinct which opened in 2008 and remains partially vacant, is located on the corner of McCormicks Road and Ballarto Road in the south of the suburb and includes 22 specialty shops as well as a Coles supermarket.
+Carrum Downs Plaza, which opened in 2008, is located on the corner of McCormicks Road and Ballarto Road in the south of the suburb and includes 22 specialty shops as well as a Coles supermarket.
+There are doctor and dental practices, a pharmacy, take away, 2 liquor stores and a popular cafe.